 - 7.3.2 The County shall circulate the following plans and specific development applications within the IDP area to the Town for review and comment: - a.
-Area Structure Plans, Outline Plans and amendments: - Rezoning applications that do not meet the vision established in the IDP Future Land Use Concept; - Amendments to the municipal land use districts located within the IDP area; - All multi-lot subdivision applications that do not require an Area Structure Plan or Outline Plan; - e.
-Development Permit applications for industrial, rural industrial, and highway commercial developments; and - f.
-Development Permit applications for discretionary uses on lands within the IDP area. - 7.3.3 Subdivision applications within the IDP area involving creation of maximum four (4) parcels within a quarter section shall be exempt from any intermunicipal referral requirement and be processed by the appropriate Development Authority in accordance with local policies.
+Area Structure Plans, Outline Plans, and amendments: - Rezoning applications that do not meet the vision established in the IDP Future Land Use Concept; - Amendments to the municipal land use districts located within the IDP area; - Development Permit applications for industrial, rural industrial, and highway commercial developments; and - Development Permit applications for discretionary uses on lands within the IDP area. - 7.3.3 Subdivision applications within the IDP area involving creation of maximum four (4) parcels within a quarter section shall be exempt from any intermunicipal referral requirement and be processed by the appropriate Development Authority in accordance with local policies.